 What is Cashmere Sky?

-The Cashmere family are long time residents of Ion Valley.
-Abram Cashmere has retired from the military, and now serves as the Chief of Police.
-Abram and Holly’s kids, Arlo and Enzo, have been privileged to have a father so respected by the bureaucracy, allowing them to live a comfortable life in Ohmsdale.
-While Abram does the best he can to keep Ion Valley safe, the government often times has other ideas in mind.
+The Cashmere family are native residents of Ion Valley.
+Abram Cashmere has retired from the military, and now serves as the Police Commissioner.
+His children, Arlo and Enzo, have been privileged to live a comfortable life in Ohmsdale.
+While Abram does his best to keep his family and Ion Valley safe, the government appears to have another agenda.

-With an influx of refugees and rising tensions of class warfare, Abram is beginning to receive questionable orders that go against his duties to protect the people.
-With the assistance of his colleague Archer Sullivan, they both begin to question the motives of the government.
+With an influx of refugees and rising tensions of class warfare, Abram is noticing a troubling agenda with the operations of Ion Valley.
+With the assistance of his colleague Archer Sullivan, they both begin to question the motives of their government.
 With a seemingly beautiful place to live, there are dark undertones being revealed.
 As Abram investigates, he’ll find a conspiracy so deep and disturbing, that it could shatter the lives of everyone not just in Ion Valley, but the world itself.

 About the Project

-Cashmere Sky is a graphic novel, being the culmination of passion and nostalgia, reaching deep into the imagination and attempting to recreate the magic of what cartoons and animation do for all ages.
+Cashmere Sky is a fantasy adventure graphic novel attempting to recreate the magic of what cartoons and animation did for us growing up.
 It’s described as a retro-future world with “electropunk” tones bringing together an exciting brew of airships, electricity, and an alien race of cat-like people.
 The project is heavily inspired by TV and feature film animation pulling from many twentieth century trends.

 About the Team